-Any expense lacking appropriate substantiation, documentation or authorization is considered an unauthorized/inappropriate use of the University Credit Card.
+Any expense lacking appropriate substantiation, documentation, or authorization is considered an unauthorized/inappropriate use of the University Credit Card.
 Failure to comply with the University’s substantiation and appropriate use standards may result in, but not be limited to, the following:

-Gifts, decorations, supplies or food items for wedding showers, baby showers, birthday celebrations or other similar events are considered non-business-related purchases and are an unauthorized/inappropriate use of University funds.
+Gifts, decorations, supplies, or food items for wedding showers, baby showers, birthday celebrations, or other similar events are considered non-business-related purchases and are an unauthorized/inappropriate use of University funds.
 Failure to comply with the University’s substantiation and appropriate use standards may result in, but not be limited to, the following:

-Travel cash advances may be obtained by employees/students for costs to be incurred while conducting official university business.
-Advances may not be issued more than seven (7) days prior to the departure.
+Travel cash advances may be obtained by employees for costs to be incurred while conducting official University business.
+Advances may not be issued more than seven days prior to the departure.
 Advances may be authorized when:

 - Out-of-pocket expenses (cash and debit card transactions) for the duration of the trip or event will cause a financial hardship to the employee.

-- The out-of-pocket expenses are expected to exceed two hundred dollars ($200).
+- The out-of-pocket expenses are expected to exceed $200.

 No University funds may be advanced for personal reasons.

 Responsibility for the University funds remains with the individual until a final reconciliation is made of expenditures.

 - Failure to submit a final reconciliation of an advance will result in the advance recipient being ineligible to receive any future advances.

 - Out-of-pocket reimbursements will not be processed if an advance has not been substantiated within 60 days.